What is Fine Art Photography?

 "Ars longa, vita brevis" ...
 Hippocrates

 The expression means Art is long, life is short.
 Art is an integral part of human existence since the prehistoric period when man used to draw different figures and events on the cave walls.
 They used to express their explorations and emotions through their drawings on the cave walls.
 Since then, man has imbibed art in their life.
 Art never dies; it remains immortal.
 The artist dies but his creations remain alive in the human mind through his artworks.
-Even after the several years of an artist’s death, his artworks evoke the same feeling in the human mind as they did before.
+Even after the several years of an artist’s death, his artworks evoke the same feeling in the human mind as it did before.
 An artist remains alive through his artworks.

 Human emotions and feelings play a pivotal role in the creation of an artwork.
 If there’s no emotion or feeling, there’s no art.
-An artwork is not only documentation.
+Artwork is not only a documentation.
 An artwork always touches a human mind with its aesthetic sensitivity and evokes certain emotions; even if a person cannot fully understand an artwork, it often moves him with its aesthetic qualities.
-Artists are full of emotions, feelings, and sensitivities.
+Artists are full of emotions, feelings and sensitivities.
 They think quite differently from the common people.
-Their thought process is different; they are more sensitive than the common people towards any kind of emotion.Their interpretation of a subject or an event does not match with the commons.
+Their thought process is different; they are more sensitive than the common people towards any kind of emotions.Their interpretation of a subject or an event does not match with the commons.

 The term fine art is often associated with any visual art form, i.e., painting, sculpture, photography etc. In fine art the visual artists delve deeper into their own interpretation of a subject.
 They may represent a real life scene or a situation with their own values of aesthetics.
 They remain engulfed in pouring out their thoughts and creativity into their artworks.